Practically everybody who likes cars has thought about owning one.

 and keep it as original as possible.
 I don't intend to have it

-judged by the NCRS , but from now on, every part that goes into or on the
+factory, St. Louis in the case of the C3.
+From now on, every part that goes into or on

-car will be as close to NCRS standard as possible.
-The major
+my Corvette will be as close to NCRS standard as possible.

 distractions to that concept are the entire engine, exhaust system, and